What is a Cash Flow Statement?

 Net Change in Cash

 At the bottom of the Cash Flow Statement, it shows the Net Change in Cash.
 Net Change in Cash is the overall change in value between the company’s cash balance at the beginning of the period and its cash balance at the end.
-It can be calculated by adding up all the company’s cash flows and the Foreign Currency Effect on Cash.
+We can calculate Net Change in Cash by adding up all the company’s cash flows and the Foreign Currency Effect on Cash.

 Income Statement vs. Cash Flow Statement